 - Review CommServe Recovery Using DR Backups.

 - Make sure that the destination CommServe host has the same service pack, or a higher service pack, as the database available in the DR backup that you plan to restore.

-Note: If the Service Pack is not the same, services may not restart after the restore.
+Note: If the Service Pack is not the same (or higher), services may not restart after the restore.

 - Make sure that you have the latest version of the DR backup (SET_XXX folder) in the destination CommServe host.